AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder/README.md

 The script creates state objects in ioBroker.
 The current script supports two sensors.
 If you need less or more, just comment out or duplicate/change the code for the sensor.

 For each sensor you have to define the channel and the id.
 The channel can be set with a small switch inside the sensor.
-The sensor id will change randomly after a battery change in sensor.
+The sensor id will change randomly after a battery change of the sensor.
 Use the Arduino Serial Monitor for getting the id initially or after battery change .
 Alternatively you can uncomment this line "// console.log(data);" in the parser function.
 Then all datagrams are shown in the ioBroker log.

 **If you do changes** in the script, make sure to **restart the Javascript instance** in ioBroker.
 Otherwise you will get an error related to a blocked serial device and the script will not work.